yulybillig/LieAlg/README.md

 with(LieAlg);

-It is recommended to start with the worksheet LieAlg_overview.mws to familiarize oneself with the package
+It is recommended to start with the worksheet LieAlg_overview.mws to familiarize yourself with the package

 That worksheet also has the above information/example with the activation of LieAlg